rrcobb/backgammon/Readme.md

 For one thing: expectimax is losing to the depth-0 evaluation function, so I've probably got the implementation wrong.
 For one thing, the evaluation function does not know/care about which player is calling it; for another, we're not min/maxing correctly; there's also likely some other sources of error.
 When running pure evaluate against itself, white wins more than expected; that seems wrong.

 There's also likely some other issues with the way updates and keys work..
 I'm seeing a few errors on my asserts, which shouldn't happen.

+## improved impl

+hurrah for testing!

+lots of subtle bugs in the ordering of the handling of different parts of the game.
+Tests helped find and fix them.
+The code is a bit of a hairball (see src/backgammon.ts:validMoves).

+Still to do: more testing, implement bearing-off.

 ## Reading